MaKiPL/OpenVIII-monogame/README.md

 4. If you get an "Unable to load DLL 'FreeImage'" error, download and install:
 [Visual C++ Redistributable Packages for Visual Studio 2013](https://www.microsoft.com/en-us/download/details.aspx?id=40784)

+5. In Visual Studio 2017, while the solution is open, right click on Core > Properties and make sure Core project targets .NET Framework 4.6.
+Visual Studio might try to target the newest available .NET Framework on your machine by default which will mess next step.

-5. In Visual Studio 2017, while the solution is open, go to Tools > NuGet Package Manager > Manage NuGet Packages for solution.
+6. Go to Tools > NuGet Package Manager > Manage NuGet Packages for solution.
 Make sure the required packages are installed and everything is up to date.
 There should be a notice on this screen if a package isn't installed.
 There will be a number in a box next to Updates if there are out of date packages.

-6. Make sure you add the Final Fantasy VIII path to the array at `WindowsGameLocationProvider.cs:36`.
+7. Make sure you add the Final Fantasy VIII path to the array at `WindowsGameLocationProvider.cs:36`.
 On Windows the code tries to detect the install path via the registry.
 If it fails, it'll fall back to the array.

-7. That's all.
+8. That's all.
 You can now compile the executable.

 ## Getting started (Linux/Mono) [Tested on Ubuntu]